Category of Malabar Whistling Thrush

 Habitat of Malabar Whistling Thrush

-Malabar Whistling Thrush is found all along the Western Ghats Mountain Range in India south of the Surat Dang District
+Malabar Whistling Thrush is found all along the Western Ghats Mountain Range in India south of the Surat Dang District.
+They are also found along the Satpura Mountain range to north-western Odisha of Surguja District.

 Population of Malabar Whistling Thrush